For Mandy, Jude, and Karen.

 Henry George Liddell and Robert Scott, “apostrophē”, A Greek-English Lexicon, Ninth Edition, revised by Sir Henry Stuart Jones, with the assistance of Roderick McKenzie (Oxford, UK: Clarendon, 1996) 220.

 Pros corresponds with the Hebrew preposition el- אֶל which occurs in the Hebrew text of Genesis 3:16.
 BDB (page 39) gives the general definition of el as a “preposition denoting motion to or direction towards.”
 The ESV translates it as “for” in Genesis 3:16, but gives an alternate meaning in a footnote of “against”.
-El can indeed be used in a hostile sense.
+El is occasionally used in a hostile sense; nevertheless it typically means “towards”.
 Perhaps the debate over the meaning of Genesis 3:16 needs to focus more on this preposition than on the meanings of teshuqah and apostrophē.
+Update: The latest version (August 2016) of the ESV translates Genesis 3:16a as: “Your desire shall be contrary to your husband . . .”
+This seems like a paraphrase or interpretation, rather than a literal translation.

 You can read more of Skip Moen’s interpretation here.
 (I have changed his use of the more Hebraic “Havah” to the more recognisable “Eve” in the quote.)